 California also has a separate DUI offense based on blood alcohol concentration (BAC).

-According to the information provided, a driver may be charged under California Vehicle Code section 23152(b) if they operate a vehicle with a BAC of 0.08% or higher.
+A driver may be charged under California Vehicle Code section 23152(b) if they operate a vehicle with a BAC of 0.08% or higher.
 Unlike an impairment-based DUI, this offense focuses on the driver's BAC as defined by California law.

 DUI Involving Drugs or Medications